25 Interesting Facts About Syria

 The ancient Roman city of Palmyra before the war (Shutterstock)

-27. Since the Syrian Civil War broke out in 2011, satellite imagery has revealed that Syria has got 83% darker at night.
-The lack of lighting is caused by people fleeing the country and leaving behind darkened homes as well as destroyed buildings and power infrastructure which has left huge areas without electricity.
+25. Since the Syrian Civil War broke out in 2011, satellite imagery in 2015-2017 has revealed that Syria has got 83% darker at night.
+The lack of lighting is caused by people fleeing the country, leaving behind darkened homes, and destroyed buildings and power infrastructure, which has left huge areas without electricity.